 But that’s enough of the downer stuff.
 Galapagos still remains one-of-a-kind, a place unlike any other on earth.
-It is one of the most protected places in existence, and you will see things here that you cannot see anywhere else in the world, If you’re a wildlife lover, you’ll need to come here at least once in your life.
-And of course, it’s only going to become more and more commercialised (and expensive) as the years go on, so if you’re thinking of going, now would be the time.
+It is one of the most protected places in existence, and you will see things here that you cannot see anywhere else in the world.
+If you’re a wildlife lover, you’ll need to come here at least once, and of course, it’s only going to become more and more commercialised (and expensive) as the years go on.
+If you’re thinking of going, now would be the time.

-So, what can you expect to see during your trip here?
+So, what can kind of animals can you expect to see during your Galapagos trip?
 Let’s take a look.

 This guy is a little hard to find, and you probably won’t see him all that often.
 If you do catch him standing around on a rock, snap a photo asap!
 It took me a good few minutes out in rocky water to try and get the one above, but it was worth it.